Coop Farming in Illinois (Part 1):

-The Coop No. 2 was fitted with 11.25 x 28 inch rear tires and was equipped with a Chrysler four-cylinder engine with a 3-1/8 inch bore and a 4-3/8 inch stroke.
+The Coop No. 2 was fitted with 10.00 x 28 inch rear tires and was equipped with a Chrysler four-cylinder engine with a 3-1/8 inch bore and a 4-3/8 inch stroke.
 When tested at the University of Nebraska in the fall of 1936, the Coop No. 2 was found to deliver 22.7 horsepower to the drawbar and 29.44 hp. to the belt.
 (Cockshutt: The Complete Story compiled by the International Cockshutt Club, Inc. [American Society of Engineers Press: St. Joseph, Michigan, 1999] p.
 82.)
 This would have placed the COOP No. 2 in the “two plow” class of tractors–capable of pulling two 14 inch bottoms in most soil conditions.
 The weight of the COOP No. 2 tractor was 5,000 pounds and had a modern road speed of 18.0 mph.

 The Coop No. 3 was identical to the standard No. 2, but was equipped with the 241.5 c.i. six-cylinder Chrysler engine with a 3-3/8 inch bore and a 4-1/2 inch stroke.
 The Coop No. 3 was found to deliver 28.75 horsepower (hp) to the drawbar and 37.09 hp to the belt.
 (Ibid. p.
 80.)
 This was a full three-plow tractor and as such the No. 3 had larger tires–12.75 x 28 in the rear and 7.50 x 15 inch front wheels.
 The CO-OP Model 3 weighed 4,450 pounds and had a five-speed transmission which ranged from 2.7 mph. up to 20.0 mph.